AntJanus/WebDevelopment.META/Book/4-Better Developer/6-languages-to-learn.md

 C\# is also statically typed and that's definitely worth getting into.

+And just like Python, it's multi-purpose so you can build game engines with it, desktop apps, and even mobile apps.

 ## C++

 C++ is a multi-use language, one that can be used for just about anything.
 In fact, the OS you're running right now is written in it, so is your browser, your hardware drivers, PHP's engine, and much more.
-In fact, it runs most of the world's applications.
+It actually runs most of the world's applications.

 The best part about learning C++ is reinventing the wheel.
-C++ is as low-level as most developers get since beyond that is only C, Assembly, and machine language and due to the nature of Compilers, there's no reason to go lower level than C++ (in 99.9% of cases).
+C++ is as low-level as most developers get since beyond that is only C, Assembly, and machine language and due to the nature of compilers, there's no reason to go lower level than C++ (in 99.9% of cases).
 Learning C++ can teach you about the fundamentals of Computer Science from using efficient algorithms (that are already implemented in most other languages), to building your own data structures.

 The coolest part of C++ is just how much it's used today, and everywhere.
-You can use it to write video games (the Unreal engine, in fact, uses C++) or command line utilities.
+You can use it to write video games (the Unreal engine uses C++) or command line utilities.
 It's definitely worth learning as an OOP language as well.
 It's complicated but VERY powerful.
 It can imbue a sense of responsibility when writing it but it can give you an appreciation for all of the work done on higher-level languages in order to make them easier to use at the penalty of speed.

 ## Haskell

 Haskell is an academic programming language that entered the mainstream.
 It's touted as the language that you learn and it'll change your life.
-It's a purely functional language meaning that it enforces even the most rigid functional paradigm rules like immutability (inability to change variables after they're set).
+It's a purely functional language meaning that it enforces even the most rigid functional programming paradigm rules like immutability (inability to change variables after they're set).

 I haven't heard of any other language talked about as much and it forces you to think in terms of recursion and function chaining.